 I can, however, cling to hope.

-Despite all the hopelessness that truly abounds, I can live without the paralysis that fear and worry can cause.
+Despite all the hopelessness that truly abounds, I can live without the paralysis that being fearful and worrying can cause.
 Not because I don’t experience it but rather because I can choose to focus on the eternal hope of Jesus Christ.

 With an eternal focus, a big picture mentality, a wide angle, we can begin to experience the abundant life that is ours to experience in part on earth, but in completion in eternity.

 A few months ago, in my MOPS meeting, we talked about worry.
 It’s so easy to be anxious and fearful about…well…everything.
 The women at my table quickly admitted their different levels of fear.
 From people pleasing to diagnosed anxiety, it was clear we all face worry on a daily basis.

 We all confided in each other our fears of passing on our worry to our children.